scalalandio/chimney/docs/docs/cookbook.md

     It means that every `PartialTransformer` which internally combines results from several smaller partial transformations has to have both semantics implemented internally and switch between them with a flag.
-If we combine `PartialTransformer`s or `partial.Results` using Cats' type classes and extension methods, the type class instance
+If we combine `PartialTransformer`s using Cats' type classes and extension methods, the type class instance
     can:

      - pass the `failFast: Boolean` flag on
      - use the flag to decide on semantics when combinding several smaller `partial.Result`s
-     - however, some operations like `mapN` use `flatMap` under the hood, so while the flag is propagated, some results can still be discarded, and e.g. `parMapN` would have to be used NOT to use parallel semantics but to NOT disable parallel semantics for some transformations when we would pass `failFast = false` later on
+     - however, some operations like `mapN` use `flatMap` under the hood, so while the flag is propagated, some results can still be discarded, and e.g. `parProduct` or `parMapN` would have to be used NOT to use parallel semantics but to NOT disable parallel semantics for some transformations when we would pass `failFast = false` later on

     ```scala
     //> using dep io.scalaland::chimney-cats::{{ git.tag or local.tag }}
     import cats.syntax.all._
+    import io.scalaland.chimney.PartialTransformer
+    import io.scalaland.chimney.cats._

+    val t0 = PartialTransformer.fromFunction[String, Int](_.toInt)
+    val t1 = t0.map(_.toDouble)
+    val t2 = t0.map(_.toLong)

+    // uses 1 input value to create a tuple of 2 values, fails fast on the error for the first
+    t1.product(t2).transform("aa").asEitherErrorPathMessageStrings
+    // Left(List((,For input string: "aa")))

+    // uses 1 input value to create a tuple of 2 values, agregates the errors for both
+    t1.parProduct(t2).transform("aa").asEitherErrorPathMessageStrings
+    // Left(List((,For input string: "aa"), (,For input string: "aa")))
+    ```

+    And `partial.Result`s have to use explicit combinators to decide whether it's sequential or parallel semantics:

+    ```scala
+    //> using dep io.scalaland::chimney-cats::{{ git.tag or local.tag }}
+    import cats.syntax.all._
-    import io.scalaland.chimney.{PartialTransformer, partial}
+    import io.scalaland.chimney.partial
     import io.scalaland.chimney.cats._

     val result1 = partial.Result.fromErrorString[Int]("error 1")